helios-network/helios-core/docs/docs/learn/basic-concepts/05_accounts.md

 See the [Swagger API](https://lcd.helios.network/swagger/) reference for the full docs on the accounts API.

 ::: tip
-The Cosmos SDK Keyring output (i.e `injectived keys`) only supports addresses in Bech32 format.
+The Cosmos SDK Keyring output (i.e `heliades keys`) only supports addresses in Bech32 format.
 :::

 ## Deriving Injective Account from a private key/mnemonic